+How do Teaching/Learning Assistants support children in school and class?
+Are they subject related (Numeracy/Literacy) and/or do they support specific children?
+Will there be other school staff will be involved in supporting your child?
+How do the teaching assistant and subject tutors work together?
 How do the school go about adjustments your child will require, i.e., movement breaks, assembly, P.E, leave 5 minutes before end of lesson for transition)?
 Will your child be assessed when they start at school?
 What assessments are used for children with SEN(i.e., reading, writing and numeracy?
 How will the school 'assess, plan, do, review' your child's needs and progress?
-What would happen if your child were not making enough progress?
+What would happen if your child is not making enough progress?
+What support is available for tests and exams?
 Anything else?